- Official EFT Tutorial

 - How many crescendos are there in this short movie?
 If the movie lasts only a few minutes, then there probably won’t be too many crescendos.
 However, it is usually best to limit the Specific Event to contain only one or two crescendos.
 If there are multiple crescendos then address them one at a time, starting with the most intense one.
 Often collapsing the most intense one with EFT allows the others to fade.

 - If this movie had a title, what would it be?
 This question has two purposes: (1) it gives you a short phrase to use with The EFT Tapping Basic Recipe and (2) it adds emphasis to the Specific Event, allowing you to distinguish it from other, related events

 - How long ago did it happen?
-Tapping on an event from last week is certainly an option, but the Aspects of that event are likely to be broad issues of their own.
+Tapping on an event from last week is certainly an option, but the Aspects of that event are likely to be broad issues of their own because of the build-up of underlying related events.
 It’s better to start as close to childhood or as close to the origination of the problem as you can get.

 Tapping Tip: What if you can't remember a Specific Event?

 Then make one up.
 This may sound frivolous at first but, in practice, it can be quite effective.
 This is because a made up event comes from within your deepest emotional recesses and thus it can be embellished into an event that may be even more useful than a real one.
 I have done this many times with great success.

 Once you start tapping, your memory will often clear up, and more events will come to your awareness.